nguterresn/quartz/content/stm32/systick.md

 The SysTick also acts as an exception, in parallel with, for example, an _Interrupt Request_ (IRQ).
 The exception, when _triggered_, is then managed by the _Nested Vectored Interrupt Controller_ (NVIC) and dispatched according to its priority.

+### The importance of SysTick in a RTOS environment

 This system timer happens to be extremely important due to its goal — to be used by an RTOS or as a portable basic timer.
 According to the datasheet of the STM32F030R8:

 > The SysTick calibration value is set to 6000, which gives a reference time base of 1 ms with